openid/fapi/fapi-2_0-security-profile.md

 ### Requirements for all endpoints

-All TLS connections between web browsers, clients, authorization servers, and resource servers shall be protected against network attackers.
-To this end, clients, authorization servers, and resource servers
+To protect against network attacks, clients, authorization servers, and resource servers

  1. shall only offer TLS protected endpoints and shall establish connections